 - Think about EVERYTHING you do—how will it affect the Earth?

-- Write to your legislators.
-Keep on writing until they listen and take appropriate action.
+- Write/ and or call your legislators.
+Keep on writing and calling until they listen and take appropriate action.

 Christmas